drioton/CCNA_Labs/2. Lab - Jump Host Access & Port Security Implementation/README.md

 # 2. Lab CCNA : Jump Host Access & Port Security Implementation

+# Unverified configuration – drafted from memory, not tested yet.

 This lab simulates a network with redundant links, utilizing PVSTP (Per-VLAN Spanning Tree Protocol) to prevent loops.\
 Router R1 acts as a jump host, providing SSH access to other devices.\
 Router R2 delivers DHCP, DNS, and TFTP services.\